van001/lesscode/readme.md

 The goal of any functional programming language is to have pure functions (function without any side effect), fewer constructs (lego blocks or moving parts) to deal with & ways to compose those functions to do complex things (glue/ attach).

 ## 1. Fewer objects/ structures
-I will start with frequently used objects and data-structures (categories) that are used in real-world to solve many complex business problems.
+I will start with frequently used objects and categories that are used in real-world to solve many complex business problems.

 Atomic/ single object will be String and sequence/container object will be List or Map.